 The big picture and the details

 HS people see more about a situation, and they make decisions based on all the factors they can see (which are often many).
 This means their decisions are considered, with good foundations - decisions that can be trusted.
 It might take them more time to make them, but you can depend on the result.
-It's an important aspect of a smart team; you'll have the fast-actors, who can choose quickly and confidently, moving things forward and acting when action is needed, and the considered, reflective ones, who you trust to make the more consequential choices with more variables.
-Their ability to see more about a situation (HS people notice and are responsive to subtleties) includes seeing more than one aspect of an issue in which people disagree.
+It's an important aspect of a smart team; you'll have the fast-actors, who can choose quickly and confidently, moving things forward and acting when action is needed, and the considered, reflective ones, whom you trust to make the more consequential choices with more variables.
+Their ability to see more about a situation (Highly Sensitive people notice and are responsive to subtleties) includes seeing more than one aspect of an issue in which people disagree.
 They can hold those differing views in their minds alongside their own, which helps them be understanding of other viewpoints, guide their colleagues to do the same, and come to conclusions which are more likely to satisfy everyone.

 Improved processes & results

-If you allow them to, your HS team members will refine the organisation's processes until they run smoothly, help ensure it's a fair place to be, keep the leaders on their toes, never settle for less than is possible, and help others to craft their jobs as they do theirs.
+If you allow them to, your Highly Sensitive team members will refine the organisation's processes until they run smoothly, help ensure it's a fair place to be, keep the leaders on their toes, never settle for less than is possible, and help others to craft their jobs as they do theirs.
 In the end, they help you get the best out of everyone.
 If it sounds like they might be a bit annoying to have around, from a manager's point of view, then you're probably right!
 But you want that.
 You don't want to become complacent, or have a team who are.
 You want to be kept on your toes, having ideas for improvement and refinement, people who care and are interested, people who won't stop at mediocre or 'just enough'.
 Who don't need to be in the limelight, get fancy rewards, or have all the perkiest jobs.

 They don't take sick days unless they really need to, they don't slack off at work or try to do the minimum that's required.
 They care about getting the job done - well - and take pleasure in completing things to a high standard.
 They won't easily gossip, and will respect the authority of their supervisors - unless that authority is misused or their trust unearned.